 By Aliza Vigderman | Last Updated September 29, 2022

-Prime Day 2021, scheduled for June 21st and 22nd, is set to be the biggest of all time.
+The annual Prime Day events only get bigger and better, with each one seemingly surpassing the last in terms of sale numbers.
 That’s no surprise, as since the COVID-19 pandemic, online shopping has risen to holiday levels.
 But as Prime Day orders increase, so will package theft, affecting millions of Prime members.